StreamLTS: Query-based Temporal-Spatial LiDAR Fusion for Cooperative Object Detection: Related Work

 Object detection is crucial for autonomous driving to avoid collisions.
 By exchanging perceived objects, \cite{object_fusion} proved that sharing information among IAs significantly increases the detection accuracy compared to the ego-based perception.
 Instead, \cite{cooper, Marvasti2020CooperativeLO, Xu2022opv2v, Wang2020v2vnet} compared the performance of sharing and fusing data of different processing stages, including raw, semi- and fully-processed data fusion, all show that semi-processed data fusion has the potential to achieve the best performance with limited and controllable communication resource consumption.

 However, semi-processed data can be in any format.
-For instance, Fcooper~\cite{Chen2019FcooperFB} experimented with both voxel feature and spatial deep feature map fusion, found that voxel feature fusion has better performance as it keeps more details.
-Instead, \cite{Xu2022opv2v} encodes the point clouds into point-pillars~\cite{pointpillar} with fully-connected layers and uses dense convolutions to generate feature maps.
-These feature maps from different IAs are then fused with an attention module instead of max-out used in Fcooper.
+For instance, Fcooper~\cite{Chen2019FcooperFB} experimented with both voxel feature and feature map fusion, found that voxel feature fusion has better performance as it keeps more details.
+Instead, \cite{Xu2022opv2v} encodes the point clouds into point-pillars~\cite{pointpillar} with fully-connected layers and uses dense convolutions to generate feature maps of different IAs, and then fuse them with an attention module.
 These learnable encoding and fusion modules ensure that the most important information is selected and shared to achieve better performance.
-To further increase the detection accuracy while spatial misalignment between the feature maps of IAs exists, SCOPE~\cite{scope} introduced the pyramid LSTM~\cite{Lei2022latency} to reason about temporal and spatial information from sequential point clouds.
+To further increase the detection accuracy despite spatial misalignment of feature maps, SCOPE~\cite{scope} introduced the pyramid LSTM~\cite{Lei2022latency} to reason about temporal and spatial information from sequential point clouds.

 While these works all take feature maps as their fusion strategy, \cite{Where2comm} and \cite{Yuan_gevbev2023} utilize the learned criterion, such as confidence and uncertainty, to select the most relevant information and reduce the data size for sharing.
-Similarly, \cite{fpvrcnn} adopt the sparsity of point clouds and learn the most important object keypoints for sharing to further reduce the bandwidth requirement.
-They all achieve good performances on the OPV2V~\cite{Xu2022opv2v} dataset with significantly less data sharing.
+Similarly, \cite{fpvrcnn} adopt the sparsity of point clouds and learn the most important object keypoints for sharing.
+To further reduce the bandwidth requirement, \cite{TransIFF} selects the top ranking point features from the BEV feature map as object queries for further processing, sharing and fusing.
+They all achieve good performances with significantly less data sharing.

 Except \cite{Yuan_gevbev2023}, all above mentioned works encode point clouds into BEV feature maps and process them with dense convolutions or transformers which are very computationally demanding.
 The efficiency of the sparse operations are rarely explored.
 In this work, we design a fully sparse and training-efficient framework to model the spatio-temporal information from streaming LiDAR data.